 But history has shown that there is no one right way to lead and that for every swashbuckling, charismatic hero there has been a quiet unassuming modest person of indomitable spirit who has achieved amazing things.

-Because leadership, like many things in life, is neither a good or bad thing of its own right.
+Because leadership, like many things in life, is neither a good or bad thing in its own right.

 It is a complex tool, consisting of a broad range of skills that enables those who have mastered the skills to achieve results far beyond anything they could hope to achieve on their own.